-1. RESPONSIBILITIES OF THE OFFICE OF STUDENT AFFAIRS
+I. RESPONSIBILITIES OF THE OFFICE OF STUDENT AFFAIRS

-- 1.1.
-Case Management: The Office of Student Affairs shall undertake all aspects of academic integrity case management following initiation of a case report, including but not limited to: - a.
+- 1. Case Management: The Office of Student Affairs shall undertake all aspects of academic integrity case management following initiation of a case report, including but not limited to: - a.
 Ensuring completeness and accuracy of case files; - b.
 Correspondence with the student and the initiator of the Case Report Form as required; - c.
-Preparation of case files for consideration by the Academic Integrity Committee: and - d.
-Administration of resolutions and sanctions;
+Preparation of case files for consideration by the Academic Integrity Committee; and - d.
+Administration of resolutions and sanctions; - 2.

-1.2.
 Maintenance of Records and Reporting:

+- a.
 The Office of Student Affairs shall maintain the official and confidential institutional records of academic integrity cases for 10 years.
-Other members

-- of the university community shall keep only those records relating to academic integrity cases which they may need in the future; such records will be kept in a secure location and are subject to the University's Records Retention/Destruction Policy. - b.
-The Office of Student Affairs shall produce and present to Senate a report of academic integrity cases on an annual basis which report will not include references to students' names. - 1.3.
+Other members of the university community shall keep only those records relating to academic integrity cases which they may need in the future; such records will be kept in a secure location and are subject to the University's Records Retention/Destruction Policy. - The Office of Student Affairs shall produce and present to Senate a report of academic integrity cases on an annual basis which report will not include references to students' names. - 3.
 Education: The Academic Integrity Committee has a role to educate faculty and students on issues and standards relative to academic integrity.

-2. COMPOSITION OF ACADEMIC INTEGRITY COMMITTEE
+II.
+COMPOSITION OF ACADEMIC INTEGRITY COMMITTEE

-- 2.1.
-The Academic Integrity Committee shall be comprised of the following members appointed by Senate: - At least six Faculty Members, with no more than one from each School or Faculty, nominated by the respective Faculty Councils; - b.
+- 1. The Academic Integrity Committee shall be comprised of the following members appointed by Senate: - a.
+At least six Faculty Members, with no more than one from each School or Faculty, nominated by the respective Faculty Councils; - b.
 One Dean; - c.
 Three Undergraduate students nominated by the TRU Students' Union; - d.
 One Graduate student; - e.
 One TRU World International Education representative -nominated by the Associate Vice President, International and CEO Global Operations; - f.
 One Open Learning representative -nominated by the Vice Provost Open Learning; - g.
 One Library representative nominated by the Library Director; - h.
-Director of Student Affairs or designate (ex-officio, non-voting) - 2.2.
-The Chair of the committee shall be a voting member of the committee nominated and elected by the committee. - 2.3.
+Director of Student Affairs or designate (ex-officio, non-voting) - 2.
+The Chair of the committee shall be a voting member of the committee nominated and elected by the committee. - 3.
 The committee will have the support of one secretary provided by the Office of Student Affairs (to maintain records, minutes, database and other such files).
-The secretary will set up all meetings and related duties. - 2.4.
-Committee members will serve a term of up to three (3) years and may be reappointed, with the exception of student members who shall serve a term of up to one (1) year and may be reappointed. - 2.5.
-A quorum will consist of fifty percent (50%) of voting members, and must include at least two (2) students and two (2) faculty members.
-Vacancies on the committee will not invalidate any of its decisions provided a quorum was present in person or by teleconference when the decision was made.
+The secretary will set up all meetings and related duties. - Committee members will serve a term of up to three (3) years and may be reappointed, with the exception of student members who shall serve a term of up to one (1) year and may be reappointed.